hacs200/honey/README.md

 # HACS200 Honeypot Capstone: SSH Warning Banners
 Mia Hsu, Jana Liu, Rayn Carrillo, Amelia Talbot

-## Base Honeypots
+## Honeypot Templates
-The recycling script relies on creating copies of our base honeypots.
-We have 4 base honeypots, one for each scenario.
-Each base honeypot has a different SSH banner.
+The recycling script relies on creating copies of our honeypot templates.
+We have 4 honeypot templates, one for each scenario.
+Each honeypot template has a different SSH banner.
 They are named in relation to their banner, with names being <code>no_banner</code>, <code>low_banner</code>, <code>med_banner</code>, and <code>high_banner</code>.

-In order to create these base honeypots, we have a script called <code>create.sh</code>.
+In order to create these honeypot templates, we have a script called <code>create.sh</code>.

 ### <code>create.sh</code>
 This script takes in 4 arguments: